ThashmikaX/interview-preparation/quiestions.md

-For every questions we get three attempts and for each attempt time limit is 2min" This is the assessment: https://pastebin.com/JRKibRW1 They had a simple template with one input, button and couple of links Practice DOM manipulation before doing the assessment (Event binding, removing and adding nodes, changing html attrivutes, etc)
+For every questions we get three attempts and for each attempt time limit is 2min" This is the assessment: https://pastebin.com/JRKibRW1 They had a simple template with one input, button and couple of links

-"how to find if a linked list is a palindrome (using stack method) what are the OOP concepts what happens in inheritance what is the connection between inheritance and polymorphism any familiar design patterns (singleton) what happens in singleton why don't we initiate two database connections if you have to select a database for a project what aspects are you looking for when selecting out of relational or NoSQL what does single responsibility principle mean how did you deploy the projects what are your familiar cloud services why don't people use cloud functions for every project difference between threads and processes difference between multiple programming languages (java, c++, JavaScript) is it good to have huge number of threads rather than having a few threads for a process and the reason for the answer" What do you know about OOP (4 basic OOP concepts)
+what are the OOP concepts
+what happens in inheritance
+what is the connection between inheritance and polymorphism any familiar design patterns (singleton) what happens in singleton

+what does single responsibility principle mean

+how did you deploy the projects what are your familiar cloud services why don't people use cloud functions for every project

+What do you know about OOP (4 basic OOP concepts)
 Have you used OOP in your projects?
 If so how?
 Difference between abstract and interface classes
 Any frontend technologies that you are familiar with?
 Any design patterns that you have used in your projects?
-What do you know about SQL left join?

 Write a psudo code to print the below pattern? (right aligned triangle star pattern) Where did you do your internship?

-Were you in a scrum team (did you follow agile methodologies) Using that explain scrum?
-(I explained the team structure and scrum ceromonies) Were you directly working with customers?" oop in used in your projects design pattern you know abstract class vs interfaces
+oop in used in your projects
+design pattern you know
+abstract class vs interfaces